 Ad retargeting is another way to retarget the users who have visited your site and started the checkout process but didn’t complete it.
 You can do this by placing an ad pixel on your checkout page which allows you to advertise specifically to those users on other channels such as Instagram and Facebook.
 According to research on 99 companies, there is a 76% chance of getting clicks from retargeting: it has 10x the CTR.
 The added advantage of this tactic is that you can target users even if you don’t have their email or other data.

-It’s important to constantly audit your site and customer behavior on your online stores to understand what could be a possible reason for cart abandonment.
+It’s important to constantly audit your site and customer behavior on your online stores to understand what could be a possible reason for What is Cart-Abandonment?
+Cart abandonment is an e-commerce term that means a visitor has left the web page after adding the products to the cart but....
 Following the listed 10 steps will help you reduce your CAR and increase conversions.

 - Build trust in your payment forms.

 - Include a progress indicator on your checkout pages.

 - Include thumbnail images of products throughout the checkout process.

 - Offer live chat support.

 - Create and highlight a solid refund and return policy.